joaoandreossi/endless-runner/README.md

 # endless-runner
-Endless Runner game created for the subject Programming Techniques.
+Endless Runner game created as a final project for the course Programming Techniques.